 Minnesota Contract For Deed: How It Actually Works

-A contract for deed is an installment sale.
+The contract for deed process is an installment sale.
 With a reasonable and sometimes smaller down payment, a home-buyer can purchase a home without the intense credit scrutiny normally experienced with traditional mortgage financing.
 The owner of the home is the seller, and that owner finances the sale.
 The buyer immediately takes possession of the property, but the deed remains with the seller until all payments have been made.